Recommendations are dead. Execution is the new product.

 What Scaley AI does specifically

 Scaley is built around the daily checklist above.
-After you connect Google Ads, Merchant Center, and (optionally) Shopify, here is what runs without you clicking anything.
+After you connect Google Ads, Merchant Center, and (optionally) Shopify, here is what it runs on your account every day.

 Account audit (first hour).
 Pulls 90 days of data, finds wasted spend across search terms, PMax placements, bleed SKUs, untiered Target ROAS, and CSS fees.
 Reports a euro number you can verify.